 - U.S. Vets (A non-profit organization that helps homeless veterans access mental health and substance abuse services along with housing and other community supports to achieve successful reintegration into the community.)

 - Yellow Ribbon offers information and resources about suicide prevention for teens, parents, and others.
 Has chapters in many states and some other countries as well as support resources for those who have lost a loved one to suicide.

 National Toll-Free 24 Hour Hotlines:

-- Covenant House Nineline at 1-800-999-9999 Crisis counselors are available to talk with kids and with caregivers about all types of problems; also offer an on-line forum.
+- Covenant House Nineline at 1-800-999-9999 Crisis counselors are available to talk to homeless individuals and at-risk kids; also offer an on-line forum.

 - Boys Town at 1-800-448-3000 Crisis, resource, and referral line that assists both teens and parents